.jpg/:/)

 In the above video is Manitowoc MLC Crane Transport Installation

-You have to ship the concrete slabs in place two weeks before the crane is to sit in place to conduct the job.
 The Date the crane is to be in place at Nash Community College for erecting the Parking Garage is Wednesday February 14, 2024 by 5:30pm

 (21-Days to have Precast Slabs and the crane in place).